-This 12-day adventure combines an incredible adventure in Namibia with a two-day visit to the wonder of Victoria Falls.
-From the burnt red and orange parched landscapes of Namib-Naukluft National Park to the astounding wildlife sanctuary at Etosha and finally the the awe-inspiring thunder and rush of the falls on Zimbabwe's edge, this experience will bring out your inner explorer.
+Go on an epic 12-day adventure in Namibia that includes two days on the Zimbabwean side of Victoria Falls.
+From the parched red and orange landscapes of Namib-Naukluft National Park to the astounding wildlife sanctuary at Etosha, Namibia will bring out your inner explorer.
+Cap off the experience amid the awe-inspiring thunder and rush of the world’s great waterfall.

 Arrive at any time.
 Transfer to hotel.

 Enjoy the dramatic Namibian landscapes as we drive to the desert area of Sesriem, gateway to Namib-Naukluft National Park.
 Settle in to our desert lodge, relax at the pool or enjoy a cool drink watching the stunning sunset over the desertscape.

 Enjoy postcard perfect desert scenery around Sesriem and Sossusvlei - vast desertscapes of reds and orange, stark camel thorn trees and towering dunes with dramatic curved ridges.
 Also keep an eye out for the surprising amount of wildlife that call this area home such as oryx, springbok, jackal, ground squirrel and hyena.

 Embark on a scenic excursion into the national park to explore the Namib Desert.
 Visit Sossusvlei and Deadvlei, clay pans covered in a crust of salt-rich sand surrounded by burnt orange and red towering dunes; considered one of the most stunning desert landscapes in Africa.
 After visit Sesriem Canyon, a natural gorge carved out by the Tsauchab River.